 Land Use Control Requirement Inquiry/ Evaluation Assessment Comment/Corrective Action Were there any violations of land use controls resulting in release of hazardous materials, exposure to hazardous materials, or damage to remedy structures?
-Army USFWS 🗌 Yes 🗌 No Are the water levels in Lower Derby Lake, Lake Ladora and Lake Mary maintained to support an aquatic ecosystem?
-USFWS 🗌 Yes 🗌 No Has there been any dredging performed in Lower Derby Lake?
-USFWS 🗌 Yes 🗌 No Off-Post Operable Unit Have any groundwater well permits been issued in the off-post notification areas?
-Army 🗌 Yes 🗌 No If so, do the permits include the required notifications? 🗌 Yes 🗌 No Were any domestic wells within the Off-Post OU identified as containing groundwater contaminants derived from RMA at concentrations that exceed the limits specified in the ROD?
-If so, was an alternate water supply provided?
-Data review Well 359D continues to exceed the CSRG for DIMP.
-Bottled water is being provided.
-Evaluation of the existing well did not provide sufficient information to warrant well replacement and a point-of-entry treatment system design was completed to provide a permanent alternate water source.
-Installation is expected in FY23.
+Army USFWS Yes No Are the water levels in Lower Derby Lake, Lake Ladora and Lake Mary maintained to support an aquatic ecosystem?
+USFWS Yes No Has there been any dredging performed in Lower Derby Lake?
+USFWS ☐ Yes ☐ No Off-Post Operable Unit Have any groundwater well permits been issued in the off-post notification areas?
+Army ■ Yes □ No ACHD quarterly review If so, do the permits include the required notifications?
+Yes No Were any domestic wells within the Off-Post OU identified as containing groundwater contaminants derived from RMA at concentrations that exceed the limits specified in the ROD?
+Data review Yes No Well 359D continues to exceed the CSRG for DIMP and bottled water is provided.
+If so, was an alternate water supply provided? ■ Yes □ No